ietf-wg-idr/RFC4271bis/rfc4271bis.md

 from being installed in a particular Adj-RIB-Out.
 A route SHALL NOT be installed in the Adj-Rib-Out unless the destination, and NEXT_HOP described by this route, may be forwarded appropriately by the Routing Table.
-If a route in Loc-RIB is excluded from a particular Adj-RIB-Out, the previously advertised route in that Adj-RIB-Out MUST be withdrawn from service by means of an UPDATE message (see {{updatesend}}).
+If a route to a particular destination is excluded from a particular Adj-RIB-Out, and if a route to that destination had previously been advertised from that Adj-RIB-Out, the previously advertised route in that Adj-RIB-Out MUST be withdrawn from service by means of an UPDATE message (see {{updatesend}}).

 Route aggregation and information reduction techniques (see {{informreduce}}) may optionally be applied.